0xAshwinchenat/devpath/README.md

 # devpath

-# DevPath — MERN Stack Interview Prep Tracker
+# DevPath — Interview Prep Tracker

 DevPath is a full-stack MERN application built to streamline technical interview preparation.
 It combines DSA problem tracking, interview management, weekly goals, and analytics into one centralized dashboard.